Zero Dark Thirty: Accolades

-Zero Dark Thirty was released on DVD and Blu-ray Disc on March 26, 2013.

-Prequel

-Writer Boal has stated his interest in making the original film on the 2001 Tora Bora hunt for bin Laden that he and Bigelow conceived.
-That finished screenplay had been set aside after bin Laden was killed in 2011 to focus on what became Zero Dark Thirty.
-"I love reporting, so being on a big story is really exciting to me," said Boal, a former war journalist, of his scramble to write a new script after the event.
-"But nobody likes to throw out two years of work."
+The February 2020 issue of New York Magazine lists Zero Dark Thirty as among "The Best Movies That Lost Best Picture at the Oscars."

 Historical accuracy

 Zero Dark Thirty has received criticism for historical inaccuracy.
-Former Assistant Secretary of Defense Graham T. Allison has opined that the film is inaccurate in three important regards: the overstatement of the positive role of torture, the understatement of the role of the Obama administration, and the portrayal of the efforts as being driven by one agent battling against the CIA "system".
+Former Assistant Secretary of Defense Graham T. Allison has stated that the film is inaccurate in three important regards: the overstatement of the positive role of torture, the understatement of the role of the Obama administration, and the portrayal of the efforts as being driven by one agent battling against the CIA "system".

 Steve Coll criticized the early depictions in the film that portrayed it as "journalism" with the use of composite characters.
 He took issue with the film's using the names of historical figures and details of their lives for characters, such as using details for "Ammar" to suggest that he was Ali Abdul Aziz Ali, whose nom de guerre was Ammar al-Baluchi.
 Coll said the facts about him were different from what was portrayed in the film, which suggests the detainee will never leave the black site.
 Al-Baluchi was transferred to Guantanamo in 2006 for a military tribunal.

 It was also criticized for its stereotypical portrayal of Pakistan as well as the inaccurate portrayal of Pakistani nationals speaking Arabic instead of Urdu and other regional languages, and locals wearing obsolete headgear.

+Journalists Cathy Scott-Clark and Adrian Levy criticized the film as "materially wrong in many ways", especially its claim that torture unearthed vital knowledge leading to Osama bin Laden's capture.
+In truth, the real trail had been pieced together through dogged detective work, good luck, and well-crafted interrogations conducted long before the “enhanced interrogation techniques” were introduced.
+Peter Bergen agreed, in his biography of Osama bin Laden, pointing out that coercive interrogations proved unreliable: Five key members of al-Qaeda subjected to coercive interrogation in CIA custody consistently provided misleading information about bin Laden's courier.